-We have mentioned earlier that the law imposes certain special limits when it comes to recovering damages from a public or government entity.
-While there are no limitations and caps as to how much money you can recover in a personal injury lawsuit against a private entity, the same cannot be said about lawsuits against public and government entities.
+We have mentioned earlier that the law imposes certain special limits when recovering damages from a public or government entity.
+While there are no limitations and caps on how much money you can recover in a personal injury lawsuit against a private entity, the same cannot be said about lawsuits against public and government entities.

-In most cases, victims of public or government property accidents are unable to seek reimbursement for emotional distress and pain and suffering, though they are entitled to compensation for their economic losses and damages.
+In most cases, public or government property accident victims cannot seek reimbursement for emotional distress, pain, and suffering.
+However, they are entitled to compensation for their economic losses and damages.

-In addition to this, government statutes prohibit the recovery of punitive damages when the victim’s injury is a result of a public or government entity’s gross negligence or reckless disregard.
+In addition, government statutes prohibit the recovery of punitive damages when the victim’s injury results from a public or government entity’s gross negligence or reckless disregard.

 Statute of Limitations for Personal Injury Claims Against Public Entities

-Our Philadelphia Public Government Property Accident Attorney also warns that the statute of limitations for personal injury cases against public and government entities is different from the statute of limitations for injury claims against private entities.
-In the case of the latter, you must File a Personal Injury Claim within two years from the date of the injury.
+Our Philadelphia Public Government Property Accident Attorney also warns that the statute of limitations for personal injury cases against public and government entities differs from those for injury claims against private entities.
+In the case of the latter, you must file an injury claim within two years from the date of the injury.

-If you are suing a public or government entity, on the other hand, you must file a notice of intent to sue within 6 months.
-In fact, you will have to use the government agency’s specific injury notice form when filing the notice.
-It’s very important that you fill out the notice properly without any errors, because you might not have enough time to re-submit the notice and then wait for the response (you may run out of time).
+If you are using a public or government entity, on the other hand, you must file a notice of intent to sue within 6 months.
+You will have to use the government agency’s specific injury notice form when filing the notice.
+You must fill out the notice without any errors because you might not have enough time to re-submit the notice and then wait for the response (you may run out of time).

-That’s why it is so important to be represented by a skilled Premises Liability Accident Lawyer in Philadelphia or elsewhere in Pennsylvania.
-The process of suing a public entity is very different from that of suing a private entity, which is why you need to get legal help ASAP.
-Schedule a free consultation with our lawyers from The Law Offices of Greg Prosmushkin, P.C., to discuss your case.
-Call our offices at 215-673-7733 today.
+That’s why it is so important to be represented by a skilled Premises Liability Lawyer in Philadelphia or elsewhere in Pennsylvania.
+The process of suing a public entity is very different from that of suing a private entity, which is why you need legal help.